A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Acknowledgements

 \section{Acknowledgements}

-The work of N.-U.F.B. was supported by NCN under contract number UMO-2016/23/B/ST2/00720 and by the Bogoliubov-Infeld program for scientific collaboration between JINR and Polish Institutions.
-The work of D.B. was supported by the Russian Science Foundation under grant number 17-12-01427.
-The authors thank the COST Actions CA15213 "THOR" and CA16214 "PHAROS" for supporting their networking activities.
+The authors thank Gerd R\"opke and Elizaveta Nazarova for critical reading of the manuscript and discussions.
+The work of N.-U.F.B. was supported by the Polish National Science Center (NCN) under contract number 2019/32/C/ST2/00556.
+The work of D.B. was supported by the Russian Science Foundation under grant number 17-12-01427, by the NCN under contract number 2019/33/B/ST9/03059 and by the National Research Nuclear University (MEPhI) within the Russian Academic Excellence Project under contract number 02.a03.21.0005.
+The authors thank the COST Actions CA15213 ``THOR'' and CA16214 ``PHAROS'' for supporting their networking activities.